 Students who require certification of enrollment, tuition and fees, or of graduation must complete the Request for Certification Form and submit it to the Registrar’s Office.
 The processing time for certification is five to seven business days.
 Certifications are stamped with the Registrar’s seal.
 Certifications may be forwarded directly to third parties if requested by the student.
 There is no fee for this type of certification.

 An official transcript includes the student’s name, degree program(s), courses taken, grades received, date(s) of the degree(s) conferred, and GPA.
 The transcript is stamped with the registrar’s stamp and the Harvard Chan School seal, placed in an envelope with an explanation of the School grading system, and sealed.
 Should the seal be broken, the transcript is considered unofficial.
 Students who would like to review their grades before sending them to a third party should review them using the grade report feature via ALICE.
-Students may request a copy of their official transcript by submitting a Request for Transcript Form to the Registrar’s Office.
+Students may request a copy of their official transcript by submitting a Transcript Request Form to the Registrar’s Office.
 Students who require a notarized transcript must indicate so at the time of the request.
 Students should allow five to seven business days for processing transcript requests.For students who matriculated prior to September 2003, the first transcript is issued at no charge; for subsequent requests, there is a processing fee of $2.00 for each transcript.
 Students may also elect to request transcripts on-line at www.studentclearinghouse.org.

 If you request transcripts (official/unofficial) and have outstanding financial obligations to the Harvard Chan School or Harvard University, the transcripts will bear the notations “issued to student” and “student’s financial obligations to the university have not been met.”
 These transcripts will not be sent to third parties.
 Transcripts cannot be issued to third parties for students facing disciplinary proceedings.